ioccc-src/winner/1992/nathan/README.md

 operations, so you can use decrypt to scramble and encrypt to descramble, if you're perverse.)

-### PORTABILITY (A little knowledge is a dangerous thing)
+### PORTABILITY (A little knowledge is a dangerous thing):

 It's written in ANSI C, and doesn't even assume an ASCII character set, (it has an array of the characters to convert), so should be portable across many platforms.
-It passes gcc -ansi -pedantic -O -Wall with no warnings (You may get assignment in conditional warnings on other platforms though).
+It passes `gcc -ansi -pedantic -O -Wall` with no warnings (You may get assignment in conditional warnings on other platforms though).
 Because I've heard that conditional jumps slow down fast processors, I've eliminated all the ifs from the code, indeed, as its only one statement, it should